awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Item.md

 The type of the item\. `PRONUNCIATION` indicates that the item is a word that was recognized in the input audio\. `PUNCTUATION` indicates that the item was interpreted as a pause in the input audio\.
 Type: String
 Valid Values:` pronunciation | punctuation`
 Required: No

+ **VocabularyFilterMatch**   <a name="transcribe-Type-streaming_Item-VocabularyFilterMatch"></a>
+Indicates whether a word in the item matches a word in the vocabulary filter you've chosen for your real\-time stream\.
+If `true` then a word in the item matches your vocabulary filter\.
+Type: Boolean
+Required: No

 ## See Also<a name="API_streaming_Item_SeeAlso"></a>